yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 transactional mode is usually preferred because it provides consistency if the source universe is lost.

-The following diagram shows the source-target deployment architecture:
+The following diagram shows the active-passive deployment architecture:

 <img src="/images/architecture/replication/2DC-source-sink-deployment.png" style="max-width:750px;"/>